Departments and Offices

-• Communications & Marketing: In addition to supporting the marketing needs of the vice provost for student affairs and departments within the division, this office collaborates with division and campus partners on strategic communications to engage students in Oregon State University programs and to share stories about the OSU student experience.
+• Communications & Marketing: In addition to supporting the marketing needs of the vice president for student affairs and departments within the division, this office collaborates with division and campus partners on strategic communications to engage students in Oregon State University programs and to share stories about the OSU student experience.

 • Counseling & Psychological Services: Counseling & Psychological Services provides mental health counseling to students, plus consultation, outreach and education to all OSU community members.

 • Educational Opportunities Program: The Educational Opportunities Program supports the personal and academic development of students who have traditionally been denied equal access to higher education including, but not limited to, students of color, low-income students, first-generation in college and undocumented or DACAmented students.
+EOP includes multiple programs dedicated to access and student support, including the College Assistance Migrant Program, TRIO Student Support Services and the Louis Stokes Alliance for Minority Participation.

 • Family Resource Center: The Family Resource Center provides a welcoming place for families to spend time with their children.
 The center advocates for and supports student, faculty and staff families, with a focus on quality early education and children’s care centers, lactation support and financial assistance.